-We are party to agreements pursuant to which we may be required to make payments to certain of our affilaites, which may reduce our cash flow and profits.
+We are party to agreements pursuant to which we may be required to make payments to certain of our affiliates, which may reduce our cash flow and profits.

 We are party to agreements (in addition to the License Agreement) pursuant to which we may be required to make payments to certain of our affiliates as described in "Certain Transactions."
-For instance, we may be required to make payments to IQ3Corp Limited, or "IQ3," an entity under common control with us, for corporate advisory services.
-In addition, Clinical Research Corporation, or "CRC," an entity under common control with us, may provide medical affairs services to us.
-While we believe that the agreements reflect arms'-length negotiations, we cannot assure you that such services are not available at lower cost from third-parties.
+For instance, commencing after the receipt of regulatory approval in China, we will be required to pay no less than the Minimum Royalty to our controlling stockholder, the Licensor.
+In addition, we may be required to make payments to IQ3Corp Limited, or "IQ3," an entity under common control with us, for corporate advisory services.
+Furthermore, Clinical Research Corporation, or "CRC," an entity under common control with us, may provide medical affairs services to us.
+While we believe that the agreements reflect arms'-length negotiations, we cannot assure you that such services are not available at lower cost from third parties.
 Any payments made to IQ3 or CRC will reduce our cash flow and profits.